-The 2023 Games format will be an individual tournament.
-The athlete with the highest point total at the end of the weekend will be crowned champion.
+The 2025 Games format will be a team tournament and retain the same general tournament format as the previous year.
+The team with the best overall record at the end of the weekend will be crowned champion.

 2.4 Event Pool